Made-in-the-USA Apparel Manufacturing: The Journey, the Resurgence and Solutions to Meet a Growing Demand

 In the age of e-commerce, on-demand shopping, subscription services, and bespoke goods, the popularity of apparel manufactured in America strangely appears to be on the rise.
 The modern shopper is unconventional and does not frequent brick and mortar stores.
 Rather, they shop online, expect limitless options, appreciate start-ups that share their values.

 These values often cause millennials to gravitate toward American-made products, causing some to dub them the “Made-in-the-USA” generation.
-A found that 91 percent of millennials believe American manufacturers make products of “equal or better quality as foreign competitors” and 74 percent believe purchasing products made in the USA is important.
+A poll by the Ford Motor Company found that 91 percent of millennials believe American manufacturers make products of “equal or better quality as foreign competitors” and 74 percent believe purchasing products made in the USA is important.

 With a growing demand for American-made products, many apparel companies are asking how to meet this new demand and how to capitalize on this homegrown momentum.